dotnet/docs/docs/framework/get-started/system-requirements.md

 - .NET Framework 4 also supports the IA64 platform.

-- For all platforms, we recommend that you upgrade to the latest Windows Service Pack and install critical updates available from the [Windows Update website](http://www.update.microsoft.com/windowsupdate/v6/default.aspx?ln=en) to ensure the best compatibility and security.
+- For all platforms, we recommend that you upgrade to the latest Windows Service Pack and install critical updates available from the [Windows Update](https://support.microsoft.com/help/12373/windows-update-faq) to ensure the best compatibility and security.

 - On 64-bit operating systems, the .NET Framework supports both WOW64 (32-bit processing on a 64-bit machine) and| native 64-bit processing.